 But when the Nebuchadnezzar of Rivers State threw IPOB members, including innocent Igbo youths, into a burning fire, their god – Nnamdi Kanu couldn’t save them.
 They all perished.

 Part of Gov. Wike’s anger was that MNK came from another state to start renaming places in Rivers state.
 While issuing his order to kill, MNK referred to Port Harcourt as Igwe-Ocha.
 Instead of Oyigbo, he called it Obigbo, etc.

 Truly, Obigbo was the original name of Oyigbo when it was part of old Imo state before the boundary adjustment that ceded the area to Rivers state.
 Rivers government changed the name to Oyigbo just like they changed all the Umu to Rumu.
 These changes were done officially.
 We have to respect that.

-By the way, Owere is now Owerri, Ọka is now Awka.
-From Enugwu to Enugu, Onicha to Onitsha etc. If Ndigbo haven't renamed these areas to reflect their Igbo-ness, why should we go to Rivers state to rename Oyigbo to Obigbo to reflect its Igbo-ness?
+By the way, Owere is now Owerri, and Ọka is now Awka.
+From Enugwu to Enugu, Onicha to Onitsha etc. If Ndigbo hasn't renamed these areas to reflect its Igbo-ness, why should we go to Rivers state to rename Oyigbo to Obigbo to reflect its Igbo-ness?